nicklafferty/craftycody/content/life/making-our-backyard-zen.md

 It sucks, but you have to do it.

 Prepping our space meant ripping out grass so the ground would be level and mitigating the risk of it growing through the rocks.
+This was pretty much the only thing that needed to be done, but it took forever.
+I'm thankful the weather was so nice.

 ## Creating